pynklynn/ezwc/README.md

 EZWC support some proprocessors for the templates (coming soon), script, and styles.

+### Optional Shadow DOM

+The shadow root is used by default.
+If you need to create a web component without it, include the `no-shadow` attribute on the `script` tag in the ezwc file.
+The generator also has the option `--no-shadow-root` to include the attribute in generated contributes.

 #### Style preprocessor support

 EZWC supports some style preprocessors.
 In order to use the preprocessor (both for inline and imported files), add the `lang` attribute to your style tag: